logchimp/docs/docs/roadmap/contributing.md

 ##### Partnerships

+We're very happy to [partner with companies](https://logchimp.codecarrot.net/partners) who are able to provide LogChimp with credit, goods and services which help us build free, open software for everyone.
 Please reach out to us on [LogChimp Discord server](https://discordapp.com/invite/A7mztcC/) if you're interested in partnering with us to help LogChimp.